Wednesbury Oak Loop: Route

 The old line of the canal swung in a big loop to the east of the current line, passing Britannia and Bradley Hall Works, both of which made bar iron, and an unnamed chemical works.
-The loop ended where the modern British Waterways Works is located.
+The loop ended where the modern Canal & River Trust depot is located.
 A new line, which is now the only line, was cut across the neck of the loop some time before 1887.
 Bradley Pumping Engine was located where they rejoined.
 By 1938, most of the loop, apart from the basin near the pumping engine, was dry.
 Tup Street Bridge carried Cross Street over the canal just beyond the present end of the watered section.
 A small basin to the west served Batman's Hill Iron Works, and then there was another large loop, this time to the west, its course roughly corresponding to the borders of Weddell Wynd Community Woodland.
 A small basin served a coal pit within the loop, which had gone by 1903, and a much longer one branched westwards from the loop to serve Wednesbury Oak Colliery, with a branch which headed northwards to Hardingsfield Colliery.
 Half of the northern branch had gone by 1903, and the entire basin was dry by 1919.

 At some time prior to the opening of the Bradley Locks Branch in 1849, a straight cut had been made across the neck of the loop, and the new branch connected to it.
 Just beyond the end of the cut, a network of basins headed eastwards, to serve the Wednesbury Oak Iron Works, and some furnaces that produced pig iron.
 A tramway crossed, a basin served Schoolfields Colliery No 2, already disused by 1887, and a railway crossed.
 Beyond it, Schoolfields Colliery No 3 and its basin were also disused by this date, although the No 5 Colliery was operational, to the east of the canal, and its basin was linked to two tramways in 1903, but had gone by 1938.
 A modern school occupies the site of the basin.
 After another large bend, Gospel Oak Iron Works had a large basin with a northern branch, and Summer Hill Iron Works had a smaller basin.
 The canal passed round the village of Summer Hill in a large loop to the east, from which the Ocker Hill Branch left, and a basin served Hope Colliery and another served Hope Iron Works.
 Both had gone by 1904, when the whole area had become Moat Colliery.